.st0{fill:#FFFFFF;}

 This post looks at simple but crucial ways to optimize images for your blog so that they’re both seen and shared by search engines and readers.
 It’s important to consider the image itself, but also two bits of text attached to the image.

-This is the third of three posts covering the basics of optimizing content for both search engines and searching eyes.
+This is the third of three posts covering the basics of optimizing content for search and social media.
 Here’s the other two:

 Why Optimizing Images is Vital